 4. RESIDUE.
-The rest, residue, and remainder of n ny estate, and anything else, I give: a) to who survive me and with persons just named who survive me taking the share of non-survivors, then if anything remains b) to Brian Alan Tedford my deceased son, M Eary Paula Tedford my daughter, and Gina Lola Smith my daughter and if any of those just now named do not survive me their part goes to their lineal descendants per stirpes.
+The rest, residue, and remainder of my estate, and anything else, I give: a) to \\\\\\\ who survive me and with persons just named who survive me taking the share of non-survivors, then if anything remains b) to Brian Alan Tedford my deceased son, Mary Paula Tedford my daughter, and Gina Lola Smith my daughter and if any of those just now named do not survive me their part goes to their lineal descendants per stirpes.

-- 5. ADMINISTRATION.
-I name, nominate, and appoint Mary Paula Tedford as Personal Representative including for me, my Will, and my estate. - 6.
-MISCELLANEOUS.
-The following applies to this Will and generally.
+5. ADMINISTRATION.
+I name, nominate, and appoint Mary Paula Tedford as Personal Representative including for me, my Will, and my estate.